Power & Philately: Myth-Making

 With engaging flair and a bit of panache, Canadian writer Jesse Robitaille has a knack for making complex subjects fun, clear and digestible.

-Jesse is a member of the invite-only Philatelic Specialists Society of Canada, a director of the Royal Philatelic Society of Canada, the secretary of the asset-based community development group Fitzgerald Neighbours and the long-time bassist of the touring band Street Pharmacy.
+Jesse is a member of the invite-only Philatelic Specialists Society of Canada.
+He previously served as a director of the Royal Philatelic Society of Canada; the editor of the Ontario Numismatic Association’s Ontario Numismatist; the secretary of the asset-based community development group Fitzgerald Neighbours; an infantry soldier in the Canadian Forces; and the long-time bassist of the touring band Street Pharmacy.